acrookston/db_binary_search/README.md

 - `column` a symbol, is the table column to search for.
 - `value` a comparable value of same type as `column`, the value you are searching for.
 - `lower_id` optional primary key value to start searching lower bound at.
+Defaults to `model.first.id`.
 - `upper_id` optional primary key value to start searching upper bound at.
+Default to `model.last.id`.

 Full example: